Brentlyw/NPD_Scripts/README.md

 # NPD_Scripts
-Scripts to help parse data from the National Public Data breach.
+A collection to help parse data from the National Public Data breach.
 All were generated with ChatGPT - Not written by me.

 # Contents